quswarabid/nbody/README.md

 point masses bound by gravitational attraction.

 ## Overview
-The equations of motion are solved with the leapfrog method with the constant step of integration.
+The equations of motion are solved by the leapfrog method with the constant step of integration.
 The system of bodies is treated as a collisionless system, where singularities are avoided with the aid of the Plummer softening.
-The gravitational potential is computed approximately with the Barnes-Hut octree method.
+The gravitational potential is computed approximately by the Barnes-Hut octree method.

 ## Requirements
-The program is written in the standard C99 and should compile on any POSIX-compliant system.
+The program is written in the standard C99 and can be compiled on any POSIX-compliant system.
 It uses plain Xlib for interactive graphics.
-The program contains provisions for being compiled with OpenMP to achieve some level of parallelism in the most time consuming part.
+The program contains provisions for being built with OpenMP to achieve some level of parallelism in the most time consuming part.

 ## Input